Dmitrygm1/ETSP-Project/README.md

 ---

+## Author Contributions

+Both authors contributed to both the implementation and the written deliverables.
+Dmitry Rudshin led the codebase (Streamlit application, pipeline integration, and evaluation scripts) and also contributed to the report.
+Khoshimov Rakhmatillokhon led the project proposal and report writing and also contributed to the codebase.

+---

 ## License

 This project was developed for academic purposes as part of the Essentials in Text and Speech Processing course at the University of Zurich.